web1992/read/spring/spring-reference-007.md

 - `RequestHandledEvent`

 Spring’s eventing mechanism is designed for simple communication between Spring beans within the same application context.
 However, for more sophisticated enterprise integration needs, the separately-maintained Spring Integration project provides complete support for building lightweight, pattern-oriented, event-driven architectures that build upon the well-known Spring programming model.

+## The BeanFactory

+The BeanFactory provides the underlying basis for Spring’s IoC functionality but it is only used directly in integration with other third-party frameworks and is now largely historical in nature for most users of Spring.
+The BeanFactory and related interfaces, such as BeanFactoryAware, InitializingBean, DisposableBean, are still present in Spring for the purposes of backward compatibility with the large number of third-party frameworks that integrate with Spring.
+Often third-party components that can not use more modern equivalents such as @PostConstruct or @PreDestroy in order to avoid a dependency on JSR-250.

+This section provides additional background into the differences between the BeanFactory and ApplicationContext and how one might access the IoC container directly through a classic singleton lookup.